vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Abhayadeva S¯uri

-Commentary (Vivaran. a) at the Sthānas¯utra (Thānasuya), edit. by Sudharma Svamin.
-Bombay/Mehesana 1918–1919.
+Commentary (Vivaraṇa) at the Sthānas¯utra (Thānasuya), edit. by Sudharma SvamiṇBombay/Mehesana 1918–1919.
 2 vols.
 Agamodaya Samiti. ¯

-Commentary (Vivaran. a) at the Antakr.ddaśā (Antagadadasāo),
+Commentary (Vivaraṇa) at the Antakr.ddaśā (Antagadadasāo),

 Anuttaropapātikadaśā (Anuttarovavāiyadasāo), and Vipākas¯utra